taddeseanb/kenya-hub/docs/developer/tutorial-data-management/3-catalog-publication.md

 ```bash
 docker exec -it pycsw bash -c "pycsw-admin.py delete-records -c /etc/pycsw/pycsw.cfg"
 ```
-- Notice at http://localhost:8000/collections/metadata:main/items that all records are removed.
+- Notice at <http://localhost:8000/collections/metadata:main/items> that all records are removed.
-- Load our records to the database:
+- Load the records, which we exported as iso19139 in the [previous section](./2-interact-with-data-repositories.md), to the database:

 ```bash
 docker exec -it pycsw bash -c "pycsw-admin.py load-records -p /etc/conf/data -c /etc/pycsw/pycsw.cfg -y -r"